michaelnzegbuna-rgb/Azure-Resource-Governance/Reports/verification-report.md

-# Azure Resource Governance Verification Report
+# Tag Compliance Audit — Azure Resource Graph Report

-This report documents the verification of resource compliance using Azure Resource Graph.
-It contains the query used to verify resource metadata and a list of tagged resources filtered by the `Environment` and `CostCenter` tags.
+This report covers the process of checking resource compliance through Azure Resource Graph.
+It includes the query used to audit resource metadata, along with the resulting list of tagged resources filtered against the `Environment` and `CostCenter` tags.

 ---

-## 1. Verification Query
+## 1. Audit Query Used

-The following Kusto Query Language (KQL) query was executed in the **Azure Resource Graph Explorer** to audit compliance:
+The Kusto Query Language (KQL) query below was run inside **Azure Resource Graph Explorer** to check compliance across the subscription:

 ```kql
 resources